danielbrendel/aquashell-snippets/README.md

 Demonstration of recursive function calls

+### speech.dnys

+Convenience class for the Speech API

 ### upgrade_dependencies.dnys

 Tries to run composer in various project directories in order to update their dependencies